 In some cases, an object repeats its motion after some time.
 This type of motion is called periodic motion.
-Take the stone tied with a string that you used in Activity 7.
+Take the stone tied with a string that you used in Activity 6.
 Now, hold the string in your hand and let the stone hang from it.
+Pull the stone to one side with the other hand and let it go.
 This is a pendulum.
-Pull the stone to one side with the other hand and let it go.
-Now the pendulum is in motion.
-It is an example of periodic motion.
-A branch of a tree moving to and fro, motion of a child on a swing, strings of a guitar or the membrane of drums (tabla) being played, are all examples of periodic motion where an object or a part of it repeats its motion after a fixed interval of time (Fig. 10.14).
+Something to have a lot of fun with and something that will help us understand about periodic motion.
+Motion of a pendulum, a branch of a tree moving to and fro, motion of a child on a swing, strings of a guitar or the surface of drums (tabla) being played, are all examples of periodic motion where an object or a part of it repeats its motion after a fixed interval of time (Fig. 10.14).